Dangling else: Description

-In this example, s is unambiguously executed when a is true and b is true, but one may interpret s2 as being executed when a is false (thus attaching the else to the first if) or when a is true and b is false (thus attaching the else to the second if).
-In other words, one may see the previous statement as either of the following expressions:
+In this example, s1 gets executed if and only if a is true and b is true.
+But what about s2?
+One person might be sure that s2 gets executed whenever a is false (by attaching the else to the first if), while another person might be sure that s2 gets executed only when a is true and b is false (by attaching the else to the second if).
+In other words, someone could interpret the previous statement as being equivalent to either of the following unambiguous statements: